cli/cli/README.md

 GitHub CLI is currently early in its development, and we're hoping to get feedback from people using it.

-We'd love for you to take a short survey here (no more than five minutes): https://forms.gle/umxd3h31c7aMQFKG7
+If you've installed and used `gh`, we'd love for you to take a short survey here (no more than five minutes): https://forms.gle/umxd3h31c7aMQFKG7

 And if you spot bugs or have features that you'd really like to see in `gh`, please check out the [contributing page][]